-About Roman Ribchester
+About Ribchester Roman Fort

 The modern day village of Ribchester is situated on the site of what was once a large Roman fort and settlement known as Bremetennacum Veteranorum.
 Today, the remains of Ribchester Roman Fort and the Ribchester Roman Bathhouse can be seen alongside the Ribchester Roman Museum, which showcases the best of the history of the site.

-It is believed a first incarnation of Ribchester Roman Fort was built in 72AD as a timber fortification.
-This Roman fort would have housed a military garrison and would have been used to secure the local area as well as provide a strategic link to other Roman military fortifications in the vicinity.
+It is believed a first incarnation of Ribchester Roman Fort was built in 72 AD as a timber fortification.
+This fort would have housed a military garrison and been used to secure the local area, as well as provide a strategic link to other Roman military fortifications in the vicinity.

-Excavations of Roman Ribchester have revealed ruins of the Ribchester Roman Fort itself, as well as uncovering the remains granaries, timber buildings, a kiln, roman bath house and pottery dating from 69 AD to the 4th century.
+Excavations of Roman Ribchester have revealed ruins of the Ribchester Roman Fort itself, as well as uncovering the remains of granaries, timber buildings, a kiln, roman bath house and pottery dating from 69 AD to the 4th century.

 The ultimate guide to Roman sites in Britain, from Vindolanda to Segedunum, Durnovaria and more, includes an interactive map of Roman ruins in the UK.